VenalityXT/Deploying-Microsoft-Active-Directory-DNS-Server-Roles/README.md

 <img width="782" height="558" alt="image" src="https://github.com/user-attachments/assets/32a392a4-937e-4594-84bb-ca6ee76583ae" />

-> **Note:** If you see the static IP warning, don't worry—this is a reminder that a domain controller needs a consistent network identity.
+> **Note:** If you see the static IP warning, don't worry!
+This is a reminder that a domain controller needs a consistent network identity.
 We'll address this in **Step 5** by configuring a static IP for the server.

 ---